Mr-PrashantKumar/Mr-PrashantKumar/README.md

 - 👋 Hi, I’m @Mr-PrashantKumar
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning C/C++
-- 📫 How to reach me, Just think me
+- 📫 How to reach me, Just think about me

 <!---
 Mr-PrashantKumar/Mr-PrashantKumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.